jagoe/fvtt-module-inactive-tokens/README.md

 A changelog can bout found [here](./CHANGELOG.md).

-# Description
+## Description

 A Foundry VTT module that allows GMs to activate and deactivate tokens for their players.
 It produces the same behavior as setting `interactive` to `false`, but without disabling the token for the GM.

 The main reason I developed this is in order to turn tokens into statues (or statues into sudden enemies!).
-So I'll also provide the macro that does that here:
+So I'll also provide the macro that does that here (though you need to install the module [Token Magic FX](https://foundryvtt.com/packages/tokenmagic) for it to work):

 ```js
 let filterId = 'stone'